nzakas/understandinges6/manuscript/03-Functions.md

 };
 ```

-This restriction exists because object literal setters are restricted to a single argument.
+This restriction exists because object literal setters are restricted to a single parameter.
 Rest parameters are, by definition, an infinite number of arguments, so they're not allowed in this context.

 #### How Rest Parameters Affect the arguments Object